Your cart is empty.

 Our silence is not for sale

-What is an NDA
+What is an NDA?

-Non-Disclosure Agreements (NDAs) are legal contracts which require someone to keep secret the details of the harassment they experienced, often for the rest of their life.
-In sexual harassment matters, victims often feel like they have no choice but to sign an NDA to resolve their complaint.
+In workplace sexual harassment matters Non-Disclosure Agreements (NDAs) are legal contracts and clauses which require someone to keep secret the details of the harassment they experienced, often for the rest of their life.

-Why are NDAs a problem
+Why are NDAs a problem?

-How NDAs Are Silencing Workers in Australia
+How NDAs are silencing workers in Australia

 It is not uncommon to read news stories about celebrity perpetrators who have used NDAs to cover up their abuse.
 However, it is less well known that NDAs are regularly used by powerful employers in Australia against ordinary workers.

-59% of people who experienced sexual harassment in the workplace said their harasser had also targeted others.
+59% of Australians who experienced sexual harassment in the workplace said their harasser had also targeted others.
 Sexual harassment is a collective issue, but NDAs stop workers from being able to take action together.

 The Project / 29 July 2024